pshdev0/utils/coursera-auto-download/README.md

 4. Once completed you'll see a list of student IDs, # zips, and zip file url links, which you need to copy into a text file.

 5. Once you've got all the data into a text file (call it `data.txt`), copy it into a folder of your choice.
-6. Run the bash script `sh auto-download.sh` to process the text file, which will automatically create student ID folders and download all the zip files.
+6. Copy the bash script into the same folder and run it with `sh auto-download.sh` to process the text file, which will automatically create student ID folders and download all the zip files.

 Hopefully it will save you some time !
 I successfully downloaded all my student zip files automatically (around 50)